saneenpy/saneenpy/README.md

 ### 🧭 What I’m Up To

-- 🔧 Currently building B2B SaaS backend boilerplates
+- 🔧 Currently building B2B SaaS Dashboards using MERN
 - ✨ Exploring AI-powered automation with LangChain
-- 🤝 Open to freelance API/Backend projects
+- 🤝 Full-time freelancing

 ---